Leonardoperrella/central-error/README.md

 # Acelera Dev - Python - Stone

 ## Description
-    The main objective of this project is to create an aplicantion for registration of vendor catalogues.
+    The main objective of this project is to create an aplicantion for registration of errors systems.

 ## Requirements and Resources Used.